Skip to main content

 SymptomInvestigation FocusHandling Direction

-Request returns 403, resource log has no recordGateway policyCheck gateway permission configuration, confirm whether policy allows
+Request returns 403, error code ACTION_FORBIDDEN in response bodyGateway policyCheck gateway permission configuration, confirm whether policy allows

 Request enters resource but execution failsResource layer security rulesCheck database security rules, cloud storage permissions, etc.